NationalSecurityAgency/qgis-densityanalysis-plugin/readme.md

 This algorithm uses the H3 (Hexagonal hierarchical geospatial indexing system) library for fast density map generation.
 It iterates through every point using H3 indexing with a count of the number of times each H3 index has been seen.
 Each H3 cell is then created as a polygon.
 The polygons are in a hexagon shape.

 To create H3 density maps you will need to install the H3 Library (<a href="https://h3geo.org/">https://h3geo.org/</a>).
 The H3 package can be installed by running the OSGeo4W shell as system administrator and running 'pip install h3' or whatever method you use to install python packages.
-If you don't see the H3 algorithms in the plugin, then H3 has not been installed.
+The H3 algorithms will give a warning message if H3 has not been installed.

 Here is an example.